 Students interested in short-term, intensive study abroad are invited to take advantage of our summer program, which offers unique, experience-based opportunities for learning.

-Our summer courses are offered in two consecutive 4-week sessions that run between the end of May and the end of July.
+Our summer courses are offered in two consecutive 4-week sessions that run between the May and July.
 They are arranged so that motivated students may earn credit in complementary courses.
 Students take one course per session.
 Each 4 week course/session consists of 60 contact hours.

 Most summer courses start in Athens and take study trips to different regions and islands of Greece.
 Check out each course's syllabus to see where that course travels.